-A veteran of over 25 years on the Houston sports scene, Chuck Pool is completing his seventh year at the head of the Owls' publicity efforts.
+A veteran of nearly 30 years on the Houston sports scene, Chuck Pool heads into his ninth year at the head of the Owls' publicity efforts.

-He assumed his duties on August 23, 2006.
-He is the third SID in the school's history, following Bill Whitmore and Bill Cousins and oversees all Owls athletic communications and publicity efforts while serving as the primary contact for football as well as men's and women's tennis.
+He assumed his duties on August 23, 2006 when he became the third person to hold the Sports Information Director title at Rice, following Bill Whitmore (1950-84) and Bill Cousins (1984-2006).
+Pool guides athletic communications and publicity efforts for the Owls while serving as the primary contact for football as well as men's and women's tennis.

-In his time at Rice, he has coordinated the Owls efforts to move their media information away from printed materials to interactive web initiatives as well as developing a broader overall reach through sport-specific Facebook and Twitter initiatives with a heavy emphasis on video.
+In his time at Rice, he has coordinated the Owls efforts to move their media information away from printed materials as well as developing a broader overall reach through sport-specific Facebook and Twitter initiatives with a heavy emphasis on video.

 In 2011, he oversaw the redesign and relaunch of Riceowls.com while also writing and co-producing a five-part documentary on the 100th season of Rice Football.